UFC vs. Boxing: And The Winner Is.....

 It Stands To Reason

 One thing that both the mixed martial arts and boxing experts agree on, are the fact that both sports use different fight techniques and there are different rules.
-With both sets of athletes being in top physical condition, then the fighter with the most experience at his certain skill set will win.
+With both sets of athletes being in top physical condition, then the fighter with the most experience at his certain skill set will win almost every single time.

 If a boxer fights a UFC fighter in a boxing ring, the boxer will win easily eight out of the ten.
 If a UFC fighter is fighting the boxer in the Octagon then the roles will be reversed and the UFC fighter will then win easier.
 It is two different sports with different styles and every one knows that styles make the fights.
 Randy Courtoure easily beat legendary boxer James Toney in only one round in the Octagon.
 Now reverse the roles, if James Toney were fighting Randy Courtoure in the square circle, we all know that Courtoure would be punished unmercifully.
 You see, it just depends on the fighter's skill set.
 You pick a few things a fighter is good at and then you focus on those few things that a fighter does well.